Nibble-A-Bit/Win_Bulk_Zip_Extractor/README.md

 ---

-Thank you for using Win_Mass_Extractor!
+Thank you for using Win_Bulk_Zip_Extractor!
 If you have any questions or feedback, please don't hesitate to reach out.
 Happy extracting!